stuarteberg/graph-tool/doc/demos/inference/inference.rst

 <https://en.wikipedia.org/wiki/Entropy_encoding>`_ it using the
 particular parametrization of the generative model given by :math:`\boldsymbol\theta` and :math:`\boldsymbol b`, as well as the parameters themselves.
-Therefore, if we choose to maximize the posterior likelihood of Eq. :eq:`model-posterior` it will be fully equivalent to the so-called `minimum description length
+Therefore, if we choose to maximize the posterior distribution of Eq. :eq:`model-posterior` it will be fully equivalent to the so-called `minimum description length
 <https://en.wikipedia.org/wiki/Minimum_description_length>`_